georgRusanov/supabase-js/README.md

 The project includes Expo integration tests to ensure compatibility with React Native environments.

+### Next.js Testing

+The project includes Next.js integration tests to ensure compatibility with React SSR environments.

+### Deno Testing

+The project includes Deno integration tests to ensure compatibility with Deno runtime.

 #### CI/CD Testing

 When running on CI, the tests automatically use the latest dependencies from the root project.
 The CI pipeline:

 1. Builds the main project with current dependencies
 2. Creates a package archive (`.tgz`) with the latest versions
-3. Uses this archive in Expo tests to ensure consistency
+3. Uses this archive in Expo, Next.js, and Deno tests to ensure consistency

 #### Local Development

-For local development of Expo tests, you may need to manually update dependencies:
+For local development of Expo, Next.js, and Deno tests, you may need to manually update dependencies:

 ```bash
 # Update dependencies in the root project